mvcisback/tdo/README.md

 An async Python CLI inspired by Taskwarrior semantics that stores tasks on CalDAV servers while preserving X-Properties.
 Tasks stay cached locally so the CLI stays fast even when the remote backend is slow, and rich metadata (sort order, Kanban states, time-tracking) is preserved for downstream clients such as Apple Calendar, Tasks.org, and Deck.

+> **Warning:** This repository contains LLM-assisted code and the project is still under heavy development; APIs, CLI behavior, and storage formats may change without notice.

 ## Highlights

 - Taskwarrior-style syntax for adding, modifying, tagging, and categorizing tasks.